myquartz/tomcat-libxslt/README.md

 1. **KUBERNETES_NAMESPACE** or **OPENSHIFT_KUBE_PING_NAMESPACE** set to k8s namespace.
 Tomcat Cluster will detect member automatically without any further configuration.
 2. **DNS_MEMBERSHIP_SERVICE_NAME** to DNS name of the containers running (eg CloudMap of AWS ECS), the DNS A records will be treated as members automatically.
 3. **REPLICAS** (default mode): number of replicas (from 1 to 6, default to 2) if you running by docker swarm and your container instance's hostname ends with a number from 1 to 6, you can use this mode.
 See the link https://docs.docker.com/engine/swarm/services/ to know how to setup this kind of the cluster. *Note:* using the parameter `--hostname="{{.Task.Name}}-{{.Task.Slot}}"` to build hostname with a number behind.
-4. *RECEIVE_PORT*: the port for cluster's communication.
+4. *RECEIVE_PORT*: the port for cluster's communication - default to 5002.
 5. *REPLICATION_FILTER*: the package list that will filtered to replication.

 When a cluster defined, the following element will be added into the Engine element (assuming we setup CLUSTER=DeltaManager and KUBERNETES_NAMESPACE=your-cluster-name):